rtasalem/macbook-config/defra-dev-config-guide.md

 - Install the [GraphQL: Syntax Highlighting Extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql-syntax) via VS Code
 - To implement the extension when writing out `typeDefs` (type definitions), add `#graphql` at the top of the `typeDefs` (see example below):
 ![graphql-syntax-highlighting.png](https://github.com/rtasalem/macbook-config/blob/main/graphql-syntax-highlighting.png)
+### Jenkins
+-> Is needed to access CI/CD pipelines.
+##### Instructions
+- You will need to get your Jenkins credentials from CCoE.
+- In the email invite, a link will be provided to access the Jenkins dashboard (for some reason I could only open the link on the potato, it doesn't load on the browser from my offnet device).
+- Enter the username and password provided in the email and you should now be able to log into the Jenkins dashboard.
+##### Comments
+- None.